NASA-AMMOS/3DTilesRendererJS/TESTCASES.md

 No tiles are above the 6.0 error target threshold.

-### Verify parent tiles do not load outside of the errorThreshold option
+## Verify parent tiles do not load outside of the errorThreshold option

-TODO
+#### steps

+1. Open the kitchen sink example.
+1. Enable raycasting.
+1. Set max depth option to 0.
+1. Hover over the surface of the terrain.

+#### expected

+Verify the hit marker is on the point under the mouse and that the normal lines up with the surface.

-### Verify tiles do not display past the maxDepth threshold
+## Verify tiles do not display past the maxDepth threshold

 #### steps